 - Go around the circle allowing everyone to roll the dice two times (or however many you choose).
 During the second round before someone rolls, if they have not yet unwrapped their gift have them up wrap it so all of the gifts are unwrapped by the end of the second round.

-- Once the dice have gone around the circle twice, your guests will keep the gift in their hands.
+- Once the dice have gone around the circle the number of times you chose, your guests will keep the gift in their hands.

 Prep: This game probably works best with smaller (20 or less) groups of people.
 For this game, ask all of your guests to bring a wrapped gift.
 When your guests arrive ask them to put their gift in a designated area.
 Have your guests sit in a circle.

 - To start the game, pick out a random gift from the table and give it to someone in the circle.

 - Play Christmas music and tell your guests to pass the gift around the circle until the music stops.